 Price: $95 | Credits: 5 | Department: English | Course ID# 212-2

-This course is the equivalent of the second semester of English 12 and includes the topics of sequencing events, diction, editing, analyzing allegories, using dialogue, reading classic literature, revising, analyzing literature, discovering characterization, looking at dystopian literature, assessing word choice, discovering the paradox, receiving some essay writing tips, and using critical thinking skills.
+This course is the equivalent of the second semester of English 12 and its focus is modern British literature.
+Topics include sequencing events, diction, the plot diagram, analyzing allegories, using dialogue, reading classic literature, dystopian literature, Horatian vs. Juvenalian satire, propaganda, discovering the paradox, hyperbole, the rhetorical triangle, the role of technology, ethical and privacy issues, resume writing.
 English 12 is approved by the University of California A-G as English (category B).

 Upon completion of this course, the student is awarded 5 credits.
 Each credit corresponds to 15 hours of study.
 Of course, some students work more quickly than others, and some can devote more hours to study, so some students are able to complete the course in an accelerated rate.

 - Identify elements of a well-crafted plot in narrative writing.

 - Identify authorial choices in conveying a theme, point of view, and structure.